Nasser bin Hamad Al Khalifa: Arab Spring

-Al Khalifa became the subject of allegations of torture after anti-government protests in 2011.
 In 2014, a Bahraini citizen sought the arrest of Al Khalifa in the United Kingdom following allegations that he was directly involved in the torture of three prisoners in Bahrain during a pro-democracy uprising there in 2011.
-In a statement, the Bahraini government denied the accusations and called them "politically motivated", however it also recognized its responsibility to investigate any reasonable allegation.
+The Bahraini government has consistently denied the allegations, describing them as politically motivated.
+The government reaffirmed its condemnation of torture and highlighted its commitment to investigating credible allegations.

 Several NGOs criticized his participation at the 2014 FEI World Equestrian Games in Normandy, France.
 The high court in London ruled that Al Khalifa is not immune from torture claims.
 In 2017, activists asked the United States to suspend a diplomatic visa for Al Khalifa over the allegations.
+In response to these concerns, the U.S. State Department reaffirmed Bahrain's status as "an important U.S. partner," emphasizing the bilateral relationship's foundation on shared interests, including counterterrorism, regional security, and countering Iran's influence in the Middle East.
+The State Department did not address the specific allegations against Shaikh Nasser but highlighted Bahrain's strategic importance in U.S. foreign policy.